awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-image-builder.md

 1. In the list, select the image builder that you want to use, and log into it as an Administrator\.

-1. Create a batch file that calls the appref\-ms file within the user profile\.
+1. Create a batch file that calls the `appref-ms` file within the user profile\.
 Use the %APPDATA% environment variable to replace C:\\Users\\username\\AppData\\Roaming\.
-Following is an example batch file call:
+Here is an example batch file call:

    ```
    explorer "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Company\ClickOnce.appref-ms"